 Different views must be enabled under different situations, such as browser, device, and rotation.

 It is very important to continuously consider who you are designing a webpage for and how you expect the user to access the platform.
-There are a few important mobile and desktop UX differences to be mindful of when designing a responsive landing page.
+There are a few important mobile and desktop UX differences to be mindful of when designing a responsive short or long landing page.

 It is easy to clutter a landing page by filling it with content, visuals, and tasks that might be good for a desktop user but inconvenient for a mobile user.
 This is not a responsive design.